 Organizations: Although the Knowledge Aware approach is in the future for most organizations, it can only benefit organizations that have a desire to reduce their recurring mistakes, eliminate the variation between projects, or remove the uncertainty in knowledge use.
-This approach works best for organizations that have a vision to improve the overall effectiveness and quality of output.
-Some organizations that use the Knowledge Aware approach include: Adient, Airbus, Auros, BorgWarner, Ford Motor Company, General Motors, Kohler, Navistar, ZF, etc.
+This approach works best for organizations that have the vision to improve the overall effectiveness and quality of output.
+Some organizations that use the Knowledge Aware approach include Adient, Airbus, Auros, BorgWarner, Ford Motor Company, General Motors, Kohler, Navistar, ZF, etc.

-Departments: The Knowledge Aware approach can be used in every department, however it’s most popular in Discrete Manufacturing (Design, Engineering, Plant Operations, Product Development, Product Manufacturing, Quality), and Project Management.
+Departments: The Knowledge Aware approach can be used in every department, however, it's most popular in Discrete Manufacturing (Design, Engineering, Plant Operations, Product Development, Product Manufacturing, Quality), and Project Management.

 Roles: The Knowledge Aware approach was developed to be benefited and used by every individual within an organization, from executives to plant workers.

 The Knowledge Aware approach is a completely new technique for managing knowledge.
 The Knowledge Aware approach is specifically a knowledge management technology that attempts to directly manage and implement knowledge life-cycling; which is distinctly not document-centric, a PLM tool, or requirements management.
 There are many ways the Knowledge Aware approach is different than what is being used today.
 Four of the most significant capabilities the Knowledge Aware approach provides an organization are what makes it so different.
 These capabilities are not often shared among other comparable solutions, such as Document-Centric knowledge Management Systems, PLM, or Requirements Management solutions.